Unkown2012/DexSerializer2/README.md

 ## Disclaimer
 Executors are not recommended to use this serializer as is, since is not maintained.
 I only released this for learning purposes.
 It is recommended to wait for someone interested to fork this so they can take over the project and maintain it.
-Or if you are interesting in maintaining this GitHub repo itself, then please contact me in the community server.
+Or if you are interested in maintaining this GitHub repo itself, then please contact me in the community server.

 I do not use executors anymore so I had did small fixes to support the newer API dumps in studio, etc.
 Go to [Suggested Improvements](#suggested-improvements) to see a list of improvements that can be made to this script.